 This script is required only for Platforms intended to run a MicroEJ Testsuite on device.

-The BSP run script is responsible to invoke a third-party tool to upload and start the executable file (application. out) on device.
-The application.out file is located in the directory from where the script has been executed.
+The BSP run script is responsible to invoke a third-party tool to upload and start the executable file on device.

 The run script must implement the following specification: